-There are many reasons you may wish to complain to a company, but whatever your complaint, you should give the company a chance to put things right.
+There are many reasons why you may wish to complain to a company.
+Whatever your complaint, you should give the company a chance to put things right.

 So, the first step is to complain directly to the company in question.
 It’s best to put your complaint in writing, either in a letter or by email.

-If the company has an official complaints procedure, follow its instructions when submitting your complaint and be sure to escalate your complaint through the company's official complaints process if you wish to take the matter further.
+If the company has an official complaints procedure, follow its instructions and be sure to escalate your complaint through the company's official process if you wish to take the matter further.